zengzengzenghuy/xmtp-circles-miniapp/src/components/arcade/README.md

 ## Result Verification

-Driven by stored commitments, opponent reveal payload, and game-specific verification logic.
-The shell protocol calls `runVerification()` when a REVEAL message arrives:
+Driven by stored commitments, opponent reveal payload, winner state, and game-specific verification logic.
+The shell protocol runs verification when terminal data is available and the local board is ready; if terminal messages arrive before the last move, verification is deferred and rerun after the move is applied.

+1. Store winner and opponent reveal state as terminal messages arrive
+2. If the final board is not ready yet, defer verification
-1. Deserialize opponent's reveal payload
+3. Deserialize opponent's reveal payload once the board is ready
-2. Extract and normalize salt
-3. Recompute `keccak256(secret + salt)`, compare to stored commitment
+4. Extract and normalize salt, then recompute `keccak256(secret + salt)` against the stored commitment
-4. Call `gameDef.verifyGameRules()` to validate move legality and winner
+5. Call `gameDef.verifyGameRules()` to validate move legality and winner
-5. Update `state.verification` with `{ canConfirm, contested, reason }`
+6. Latch successful verification so late protocol noise does not overwrite it

-The result screen surfaces whether the final state is consistent with the committed setup.
+The result screen surfaces whether the final state is consistent with the committed setup after terminal state is complete.

 ---